UWPRG/pbut_tica-msm/README.md

 ### Attribution

 When using the code above to conduct original research, please cite our upcoming paper and reference this code repository.
-Paper is currently in submission process, this will be updated.
+Paper has been accepted, link will be updated when public.
 Thanks!